hgrandy94/health-analytics/instructions/README.md

 ## Tutorial Overview
 The diagram below provides a high-level overview of the steps we'll follow in this tutorial.

+Note: Zones.csv is missing from this diagram, and the Community Health csv has been removed from the tutorial.

 ![tutorial_overview](imgs/tutorial_overview.png)

 ## Part 1: Workspace and Lakehouse Setup